shane0/buddhism/docs/maranasati.md

 1. Cultivating the desire to live a virtuous life: Consider the impact that your actions have on others, and strive to live a virtuous life that benefits both yourself and others.

 These 9 steps of Maranasati meditation are meant to be practiced regularly, in order to cultivate a deeper understanding of the nature of impermanence and the preciousness of life.
 By contemplating death in a MINDFUL and contemplative manner, the practitioner can develop a greater sense of urgency, compassion, and wisdom, and can live their life with greater meaning and purpose.

+## mantra

+# mantra

+- **Maraṇasyāpi saṅkhārānaṁ
+- aniccaṁ dukkhaṁ anattaṁ**

+- **Even death is impermanent,
+- unsatisfactory, and not-self.**

+Another

+- **Kathaṁ maraṇā gatiṁ gacchati
+- nāhaṁ jānāmi ko pana jānāti**

+- **How does one go at death's approach?
+- I do not know.
+Who knows?**

+This mantra is a reminder that we do not know what happens to us after death.
+It is important to be open to the possibility of the unknown, and to live our lives in a way that is true to our values.

+These mantras can be used to cultivate mindfulness of death and to remind ourselves of the impermanence of all things.
+They can also be used to develop a sense of equanimity and acceptance in the face of death.

 ## what are the benefits of maranasati?